7RU7H/Archive/Tools/Forensics/KAPE.md

 # KAPE

 Kroll Artifact Parser and Extractor (KAPE) parses and extracts Windows forensics artefacts.
 It is portable and can be used remotely from network locations or from USB drives.
+Visit [GitHub -  Awesome-KAPE](tps://github.com/AndrewRathbun/Awesome-KAPE/blob/main/README.md) for a curated list of KAPE-related resources, this page is more summarise usage.

 1. KAPE extracts from:
 	- Live System